halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 For instance, you may want to ensure that the user context is always set and remains consistent so that the user always gets the appropriate flag state.
 You also may want to ensure that your developers don't pass a flag key with a typo, which, if they've told the SDK to set a default value, could result in incorrect flag results.

 The following example is a server-side Node.js `User` class.
 It is designed to work with the `Client` class shown earlier whereby you'd pass the user an instance of the initialized client.
-The reason for separating the two, unlike in the client-side wrapper above, is that the server-side Node.js SDK expects the SDK client to be initialized with a user while the client-side SDK expects the user passed on each call.
-Thus, every call to the server-side SDK client occurs within a user context.
-By wrapping everything in a `User` class, we can help prevent issues that may occur if the developer passes the wrong user context when getting a flag.
+The reason for separating the two, unlike in the client-side wrapper above, is that the client-side JavaScript SDK expects the SDK client to be initialized with a user while the server-side Node.js SDK expects the user passed on each call.
+By wrapping everything in a `User` class, we can help prevent issues that may occur if the developer passes the wrong user context when requesting a flag value.

 ```javascript
 module.exports = class User {